andrew-ge-wu/Site/CircuitWall/content/articles/kafka-multi-dc.md

 The way to re-enable the cluster is to either

-* Change the min-isr setting to less than replica per data center, a manual intervention.
+* Change the min-ISR setting to less than replica per data center, a manual intervention.
 * Re-assign partition allocation, also a manual intervention.

 In a single tenant environment, producers need to able to buffer messages locally until the cluster is back functioning.